 Railay is completely cut off from the mainland, making it only accessible by a short boat ride (expect to pay 200 baht (US$ 6.60) for a return ticket).
 Stay on Railay West and spend your time swimming, snorkeling or kayaking or you can instead walk for about 10 minutes to Railay East to hike to the viewpoint and hidden lagoon.

-Whether you just want to relax or venture out in the jungle in search of some incredible views, Railay beach is perfect for all kinds of travelers!
+Whether you just want to relax or venture out in the jungle in search of some incredible views, Railay beach is perfect for you!

 Related post: What to do on Railay beach?